eyosiasbitsu/Widet-Tutorial-App/README.md

 ## Contact

 If you have any questions, suggestions, or feedback, feel free to reach out to me.
-You can contact me via email at [your.email@example.com](mailto:your.email@example.com) or through my [personal website](https://www.yourwebsite.com).
+You can contact me via email at [eyosiasbitsu@gmail.com](mailto:eyosiasbitsu@gmail.com).

 Happy learning and building with Flutter!